This notice is effective as of 27 January 2016

 The company maintains a comprehensive information security policy that seeks to apply technical and organizational security measures that protect personal information, particularly sensitive clinical data, against unauthorized access or loss.
 Consistent with regulatory requirements, particularly in the U.S., PPD also maintains a detailed Security Breach Policy, which establishes a procedural response to dealing with any breach of personal information, including making any necessary notifications to individuals or governmental authorities.

 A cookie is a data file that is placed by a website operator on the hard drive of a visitor to their site.
 Cookies with the following functions are enabled to the computers of visitors to PPD websites: to allow the site to deliver the service requested by the visitor; to remember repeat visitors; to improve the user experience of the site; to allow the company to perform site analytics; and to help tailor marketing messages to the visitor based on previous browsing.
 Company cookies are enabled and controlled by the PPD Web team, which is established on U.S. territory.
 The online relationship with PPD may be managed by using settings available on most internet browsers.
-For example, most browsers will allow a visitor to choose which cookies can be placed on their computer, to delete or disable cookies, and to set Do Not Track as a function.
+For example, most browsers will allow a visitor to choose which cookies can be placed on his/her computer, to delete or disable cookies, and to set Do Not Track as a function.
 Please note that disabling cookies may prevent a visitor from using certain features on PPD websites.

 Children's Online Privacy Protection